Testicular cancer is the most common cancer in men 15 to 35 years of age– Canadian Cancer Society

 Testicular cancer in its early stages may not cause any symptoms.
 Monthly self-screening and regular health checkups are critical to catching testicular cancer as early as possible.
 In later stages of disease, when spread outside of the scrotum testicular cancer can present with an abdominal swelling, persistent dull ache in abdomen or groin, pain in the back or swelling of the breasts.

-The most common symptoms of testicular cancer include:
+The most common symptoms of cancer in a testicle include:

 - A heavy feeling in the scrotum